briteblu/joomla-briteblu-mark-as-read/README.md

 - Throw Runtime exception from component when user is not logged in (i.e. guest)
 - Rename plugin private methods (removed underscore)
 - Improved controller `read` task to update the record if it already exists
+- Removed `packages` folder from repository and added to `.gitignore`

 ### [v0.0.3] - 2021-05-06 <!-- omit in toc -->